Leilatha/Suites/dbserver/dbserver/API.md

 Account Registration
 --------------------
-To register an account, send a POST request with Content-Type application/json, and with a body with the following JSON encoding:
+To register an account, send a POST request with Content-Type application/json, and with a body with the following JSON encoding (RegistrationRequest.java):
 ```
 {
   "email" : "useremail@email.com",